-- 7.2.1 A contribution to affordable housing must be provided, on all housing development that triggers the relevant threshold requirement in Policy TAI 15.
+- 7.2.1 A contribution to affordable housing must be provided, on all housing development that triggers the relevant threshold requirement in Policy TAI 15 except where viability assessment considers this not to be feasible.
 When a development triggers the relevant threshold the affordable housing requirement is calculated against all of the units on the site other than for the sub-division of rural buildings where the contribution will be on all the additional units provided on the site.
 The affordable housing requirement should be provided on the development site except in exceptional circumstances where a financial contribution is more appropriate. - 7.2.2 Where the calculation for affordable housing is applied the proportion of the total number of dwellings required to be affordable housing will be rounded to the nearest whole number (where half rounds up).
 If the fraction of an affordable dwelling is below 0.5 then a contribution via a commuted sum based on that fraction will be required.
 For example, on a development of 14 new dwellings in a 10% House Price Area, the affordable housing provision will equate to 1.4 dwellings.

 Therefore 1 dwelling would need to be on site and a commuted sum worth 0.4 of an affordable home would be required.
 Alternatively, an applicant may wish to provide an additional dwelling above the fraction of a unit, which they are required to provide.
+The type of any additional affordable dwelling provided should reflect the identified need for affordable provision in the area.
 The calculation for a Commuted Sum is shown in Section 7.5 below.